Benerman/Benerman/README.md

 I am an avid automater and love trying to connect things that don't easily work together.

-I am a passionate M.Tech CS student at IIT Kharagpur, driven by a curiosity for technology and a love for writing.
+I am a passionate Creative Techie driven by a curiosity for technology and a love for writing.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ![Benerman's Stats](https://github-readme-stats.vercel.app/api?username=Benerman&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)

 ## 🚀 About Me

+- Currently contracted for a Quality Assurance Lead role, Performance testing AEM environments.
+- Freelance locally as Photographer, Videographer, IT Support or Tech consultant
-- I recently obtained a certificate from University of Minnesota's UX/UI Certificate program(November 2023).
+- Obtained a certificate from University of Minnesota's UX/UI Certificate program(November 2023).
 - I maintain a few Discord Bots(Python, JS).
 - My favorite language to program in order: Python, Javascript, Shell, Autohotkey, Java
 - I enjoy maintaining an evergrowing linux based homelab and smart home.
-- Freelance locally as IT Support or Tech consultant
 - Contributed to @kestros project through Automate Quality Assurance Tests and Image and Metadata components.
 - Developed project to read transactions on the Binance Cyrpto network(BNB) and evaluate coins performance with TimescaleDB.
+- Automated a large portion of my Photogrammetry role at Lowe's, Inc

 ## 🌱 Currently Exploring